Electric car charging stations: maintenance, charging & cost

 Driving and maintaining an electric car

-Most electric car models run in a similar fashion to a gas-powered vehicle.
-You enter the car, put the key into the ignition and turn the car “on.”
-The average electric car has a range of 80-100 km and requires 12-kilowatt-hours of electricity to charge the car after driving this distance.
-The batteries in the car can last between 3 and 4 years, after which point they’ll need to be replaced.
+The average electric car has a range of about 300 km and requires roughly 10 to 20 kilowatt-hours of electricity to recharge after driving that distance.
+The batteries in the car typically last around 10 years, after which they need to be replaced.

 Of course, one aspect we need to touch on is the cost of battery replacement.
 Unfortunately, for the average person, the cost of batteries might just be the deciding factor in the purchase of an electric vehicle.
-Batteries cost roughly $2000 and can last for about 32 000 kilometres.
+Batteries cost roughly $7,000 to $25,000 and can last for about 100 000 kilometers.
 Of course, different car models will require more power than others, as we’re looking at the average.
 Further, fuel cells are a developing technology that could eliminate the need for a battery although and could be excellent in terms of the costs involved.

 If shopping for an electric car, make sure to look for the kilowatt-hours per kilometres.
 Also, as mentioned do bear in mind that some electric cars are pure while others are hybrid models and thus there will be differences in charging times and how long batteries last when it comes down to vehicle technology, battery size, weight, temperature, and individual driving style.